Rakarake/nixos-config/README.md

 `nix flake lock --update-input dev-stuff` to update flake input 'dev-stuff'.

-`sudo nixos-rebuild switch --flakes .` to apply configuration.
+`sudo nixos-rebuild switch --flake .` to apply configuration.
 `rebuild` to apply configuration when using configuration.

 `nix-collect-garbage --delete-older-than 10d` to clean the nix store.